MCUdude/MiniCore/README.md

 * Hook up your microcontroller as shown in the [pinout diagram](#pinout), or simply just plug it into an Arduino UNO board.
 	- (If you're not planning to use the bootloader (uploading code using a USB to serial adapter), the FTDI header and the 100 nF capacitor on the reset pin can be omitted.)
 * Open the **Tools > Board** menu item, select **MiniCore** and select your preferred target.
-* If the *BOD option* is presented, you can select at what voltage the microcontroller will shut down at.
+* If the *BOD option* is presented, you can select at what voltage the microcontroller will shut down.
 Read more about BOD [here](#bod-option).
 * Select your preferred clock frequency. **16 MHz** is standard on most Arduino boards, including the Arduino UNO.
 * Select what kind of programmer you're using under the **Programmers** menu.
 * If the *Variants* option is presented, you'll have to specify what version of the microcontroller you're using.
-E.g the ATmega328 and the ATmega328P got different device signatures, so selecting the wrong one will result in an error.
+E.g., the ATmega328 and the ATmega328P have different device signatures, so selecting the wrong one will result in an error.
 * Hit **Burn Bootloader**.
 The LED pin will *not* toggle after the bootloader has been loaded.
-* Disconnect the ISP programmer, and connect a USB to serial adapter to the target microcontroller shown in the [pinout diagram](#pinout).
+* Disconnect the ISP programmer, and connect a USB-to-serial adapter to the target microcontroller shown in the [pinout diagram](#pinout).
 Select the correct serial port under the **Tools** menu, and click the **Upload** button.
 If you're getting a timeout error, it may be because the RX and TX pins are swapped, or the auto-reset circuit isn't working properly (the 100 nF capacitor and a 10k resistor on the reset line).

 Your code should now be running on your microcontroller!

 ## Wiring reference
 To extend this core's functionality a bit further, I've added a few missing Wiring functions.
-As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isn't active.
+As many of you know, Arduino is based on Wiring, but that doesn't mean the Wiring development isn't active.
 These functions are used as "regular" Arduino functions, and there's no need to include an external library.<br/>
 I hope you find this useful because they really are!

 ### Function list